alxbouchard/test/README.md

-# video stream ROI Tracking with basic Cinematic Composition Rules
+# Video stream ROI Tracking with basic Cinematic Composition Rules

 This project is a Python-based implementation of real-time face tracking using OpenCV, dlib, and numpy.
 It leverages the cinematic composition rules to determine the region of interest in the video stream.
 This program is suitable for tracking a face within a video or through a webcam in real-time.